SonderAu/osrs-reldo-api/README.md

    - Any fields with the value `"example"` will need to be replaced with valid values in order to function correctly.
 Not all routes need env vars.
      - `/hiscores` routes do not require any env vars
      - `/feedback` routes require all `HEIGHT_*` vars to be correctly filled out.
 See [Height API documentation](https://www.notion.so/API-documentation-643aea5bf01742de9232e5971cb4afda) for more info on the keys and IDs used in task creation.

-3. Start app and watch for changes:
+     - `/user` routes require all `DDB_*` vars to be filled out.
+You will need an AWS account and an IAM user with DynamoDB read/write permissions.

+3. Initialize database:

+   - Skip this step if you don't intend to use any DB features (`/user` routes).
+   - `npm run init-db`
+   - This will create a table `reldo-users` (prod) and `reldo-users-dev` (development)

+4. Start app:

    - `npm run dev`

-4. API will be running at http://localhost:8080/
+5. API will be running at http://localhost:8080/

 ## Usage